microsoftgraph/group-membership-management/README.md

 ## Resource Groups and prereqs keyvault creation script

 This script is going to create the Azure resource groups required to setup GMM.
-From your PowerShell command prompt navigate to the Scripts folder then type these commands:
+From your `PowerShell Core 7.2.x` command prompt navigate to the Scripts folder then type these commands:

     1. . ./Set-Environment.ps1
     2. Set-Environment  -solutionAbbreviation "<solutionAbbreviation>" `